Mosfik-Salahin/Dmoney-API-jmx/README.md

 ## Requests
 - Login to user
 - Create a new agent
-- Create a customer
+- Create a new customer
-- Search the newly created user by phone number
+- Search the newly created user by phone number.
+- Deposit money from SYSTEM to agent account.
-- Deposit balance to the customer from agent
+- Deposit money from agent account to customer account.
-- Customer withdraw some money from agent
+- Customer withdraw money from agent.
 - Delete the user

 ## How to run this project